axelav/honkytonk.in/notes/2015/08/words.md

 slug: words
 ...

+## Known

-> go the whole way & then not come back again
+> Go the whole way & then not come back again.<br>
-> - Rockman Rock
+> &mdash; Rockman Rock

-> I wanted to know the exact dimension of hell
+> I wanted to know the exact dimension of hell<br>
-> Does this sound simple?
+> Does this sound simple?<br>
 > Fuck you!
-Are you for sale?
+Are you for sale?<br>
-> Does 'Fuck you' sound simple enough?
+> Does 'Fuck you' sound simple enough?<br>
-> This was the only part that turned me on
+> This was the only part that turned me on<br>
-> - Kim Gordon, The Sprawl
+> &mdash; Kim Gordon, The Sprawl

-## unknown
+## Unknown

-- "give thanks for unknown blessings already on their way."
+- "Give thanks for unknown blessings already on their way."
-- "nothing is withheld from us which we have conceived to do."
+- "Nothing is withheld from us which we have conceived to do."
-- "the path to liberation runs through suffering."
+- "The path to liberation runs through suffering."